 Co-op permits and off-campus work

-A co-op work permit is different from an off-campus work.
+A co-op work permit is different from having off-campus work authorization via your study permit.
 You may simultaneously hold a co-op work permit and work off-campus if you meet the criteria for each.

 Once you officially complete your academic program requirements, you need a work permit before you can work on or off campus.

 Students who have applied for a post-graduation work permit when their study permit was still valid can work full time (on or off campus) while waiting for their post-graduation work permit application to be processed.